kilean20/ML_blog/PerturbativeCorrection/PerturbativeCorrection.md

 ### Correction to the leading order theory using NN model

 However, the initial offset cannot be made arbitrarily large due to beam pipe and higher-order nonlinearities.
-In addition, perturbative analytic derivation and expression of the next leading order can be very complex.
+Moreover, perturbative analytic derivation and expression of the next leading order can be very complex.
 So, we model the perturbative correction using neural networks.

 ### Strategies